pauhsg/PS_SentimentAnalysis/README.md

 # Sentiment analysis of tweets

-Project 2 sets the challenge to generate a model that could predict if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text.
+Project 2 of the Machine Learning course at EPFL sets the challenge to generate a model that could predict if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text.

 ## Dataset